Henry W. Butner: Military career

 On April 20, 1914, Butner was detached to lead a battery in Brownsville, Texas.
 He served at Leon Springs, Texas from August 14 to November 13.
 He returned to Brownsville and was stationed there until May 17, 1915.
 From then to August 6, Butner was at Laredo, Texas.
 From August 6 to October 28, he was at Nogales, Arizona.
 Between October 28 and November 25, Butner served at Douglas, Arizona.
 He returned to Nogales from November 25 to December 10, then went back to Douglas until November 2, 1916.
 On July 1, 1916, he was promoted to major.
 He was ordered to Hawaii and stationed at Schofield Barracks.

-He was promoted to lieutenant colonel on May 15, 1917.
-Butner returned from Schofield Barracks on December 14.
+He was promoted to lieutenant colonel on May 15, 1917, a few weeks after the American entry into World War I. Butner, promoted on August 5 to the temporary rank of colonel, returned from Schofield Barracks on December 14.
 He served with the 16th Field Artillery Regiment at Fort Sill.
-On August 5, he became a temporary colonel.
 Butner and his regiment began their voyage to France on May 21, 1918.
 Between August 5 and 17, Butner fought in operations on the Vesle front.
 He participated in the Battle of Saint-Mihiel between September 2 and 13.
 On October 1, he became a temporary brigadier general and took command of the 1st Field Artillery Brigade.
 The brigade supported I Corps in the Battle of Saint-Mihiel.
 Between October 1 and November 9, he led the brigade in the Meuse-Argonne Offensive.
-Butner was commander of the brigade until November 12.
+Butner was commander of the brigade until November 12, a day after the Armistice with Germany.
 He was sent to the Coblenz Bridgehead with the Third Army for occupation duties, arriving on December 15.
 On May 26, 1919, Butner returned to the United States.